The menu bar contains the various application menus. The following conventions apply:

 •Some menu commands pop up a dialog that prompts you for further information required to carry out the selected command.
 Such commands are indicated with an ellipsis (...) after the name of the command.

 •To access a menu command, click the menu name and then the command.
-If a sub-menu is indicated for a menu item, the submenu opens when you mouseover the menu item.
+If a sub-menu is indicated for a menu item, the submenu opens when you place the cursor over the menu item.
 Click the required sub-menu item.

 •A menu can be opened from the keyboard by pressing the appropriate key combination.
 The key combination for each menu is Alt+KEY, where KEY is the underlined letter in the menu name.
 For example, the key combination for the File menu is Alt+F.